-GE has validated the proper operation of the system with Norton Anti-Virus Corporate Edition and McAfee NetShield installed.
-Either of these two virus protections software applications can be installed on the system without affecting function or performance.
+GE Healthcare has validated the proper operation of the MUSE system with Norton Anti-Virus Corporate Edition and McAfee NetShield installed.
+Either of these two virus protection software applications can be installed on the system without affecting function or performance.

-Anti-virus software is not provided with the system and it remains the customer's responsibility to acquire and install anti-virus software on their system per the recommendations of the manufacturer of the anti-virus software.
+Anti-virus software is not provided with the MUSE system.
+It remains the customer's responsibility to acquire and install anti-virus software on their MUSE system per the recommendations of the manufacturer of the anti-virus software.

-See the MUSE Pre-Installation Manual for additional information on installing anti-virus software on the system.
-When properly used, antivirus software can protect the system from virus infection and the subsequent data corruption which can result from a virus infection.
+See the MUSE Pre-Installation Manual for additional information on installing anti-virus software on the MUSE system.
+When properly used, anti-virus software can protect the MUSE system from virus infection and the subsequent data corruption which can result from a virus infection.
 However, if improperly configured, anti-virus software can cause system degradation.

-Microsoft Security Updates
+Security Updates